 Matplotlib is designed to work with Numpy’s 2-Dimensional arrays.
 Like Numpy, it is also a library used often in Scientific computing and Statistics.
 It would be best for you to have some basic Numpy knowledge for Matplotlib.
 See our Guide on Numpy here.

 Make sure that you have python matplotlib and all it’s dependencies downloaded and installed before actually trying out any of the code.
-If you’re having problems, here’s a link to the Matplotlib documentation for installing it.
+If you’re having problems, here’s a link to the Matplotlib documentation for a guide on installing it.

-Once you’ve installed matplotlib successfully, use the following import statement.
+Once you’ve installed matplotlib successfully, use the following import statement to import the

 from matplotlib import pyplot

 Matplotlib is a massive library with many different uses.
 We could not hope to cover every aspect of it here.
 Hence, in this article we will just be dealing with Pyplot, a collection of functions within Matplotlib designed to make it work like MATLAB.

-Pyplot is the part of Matplotlib that has most if not all of the plotting functions.
+Pyplot is the part of Matplotlib that has most, if not all of the plotting functions.
 In the rest of this guide, we’ll briefly go through the various plotting functions one by one with examples.
 You can follow the links to access individual tutorials on each type of graph.